gabedonnan/pythereum/docs/source/tutorial.rst

 * wss://
 * ws://

-For http connection you can also use:
+For http connection you can also use, be aware HTTP connections will not be able to make use of websocket pooling:

 * https://
 * http://

-For this tutorial I will be using a personal node I connect to which will be referred to as "ENDPOINT_URL".
+For this tutorial I will be using a personal node I connect to via websockets which will be referred to as "ENDPOINT_URL".

 Much of Pythereum's functionality is asynchronous, which means we will need the library asyncio to run our code.

-For our first block of code let's try and get the number of the most recent block.
+For our first block of code let's try and get the number of the most recent block in the chain.

 .. code-block:: python
   :linenos: